Overview

 What should I do first on a severe injury claim?

-Lock a dated evidence file, update treating-capacity evidence, and map the dispute type (treatment, work capacity, section 78, or weekly payment calculation) within the first 7 days.
+Lock a dated evidence file, update treating-capacity evidence, and map the dispute type (treatment, work capacity, section 78, or weekly payment calculation) within the early triage stage.

 When should I think about thresholds like section 32A or section 151H?